Unbiased Krylov subspace method for the extraction of ground state from lattice correlators: Diagonalization of the transfer matrix

 with the dimension of the subspace $m$ satisfying $2m+2\le N_T$ to avoid a wrap-around effect over the time extent of the lattice.
 The eigenvalue problem of the transfer matrix $\hat{\mathcal{T}}$ is represented as

 where $\lambda_n$ and $|x_n\rangle$ are the $n$-th eigenvalue and the corresponding right-eigenvector, respectively.
 The eigenvalue problem of $\hat{\mathcal{T}}$ can then be approximately expressed as a generalized eigenvalue problem (GEVP) within $\mathcal{K}_m^{\chi,\psi}$ \cite{Chakraborty:2024scw}, which is called the Transfer matrix GEVP (TGEVP) approach.
-It generalizes the Rayleigh-Ritz method applied for quantum mechanics~\cite{Abbott:2025yhm}, where a trial wave function is represented by a linear combination of the basis function in a subspace of the Hilbert space, and the coefficients are determined through GEVP.

 We denote an approximation of $|x_n\rangle$ in the Krylov subspace $\mathcal{K}_m^\chi$, as $|x_n^{(m),R}\rangle$, and write as a linear combination of $\hat{\cal T}^j|\chi\rangle$'s as

 with coefficients $(x_n^{(m),R})_j$.
 Similarly, the left-eigenvector in the $\mathcal{K}_m^\psi$ is represented as